USEPA/AVERT/epa-avert-webservice/README.md

 ## Cloud.gov Deployment
 The app is currently deployed to the `epa-prototyping` org on [Cloud.gov](https://cloud.gov/).
 The app will eventually be moved to a non-sandbox org w/ three spaces for Development, Staging, and Production.
 The Development and Staging spaces will be password protected with basic authentication.

-**IMPORTANT:** Before deploying code to Cloud.gov, ensure this app has the most recent version of the [epa-avert-webapp's build files](/epa-avert-webapp/build) in this app's [public](/epa-avert-webservice/public) directory.
+**IMPORTANT:** Before deploying code to Cloud.gov, ensure this app has the most recent version of the webapp's build files.
+See: [epa-avert-webapp's Cloud.gov Deployment](/epa-avert-webapp#cloudgov-deployment).

 ### Development/Staging Spaces
 The development/staging version is exactly the same as the production version, but it requires basic authentication to access the site.
 From the [epa-avert-webservice directory](/epa-avert-webservice) (this one), in a terminal session enter: